sohelkhan121101/my_test/README.md

 # JenkinsTestingProject
-This is a simple Jenkins for small poc read me file is used for better understanding hi sadid/ ankush
+This is a simple Jenkins for small poc read me file is used for better understanding hi sadiq how are you

-hi bhai kaise ho